 - Every year there is are two workshops / trainings on BOG program review: one in April and one in September.

-- The September 2022 workshop will be on September 15th from 11am to 1pm.
-The location will be announced soon.
+- The September 2022 workshop will be on September 15th from 11am to 1pm at the College of Law's Fitzsimmons Event Hall.

 - Every year there is a training on using APS for annual reporting in fall.